rubylearningcenter/website/README.md

-# Bridgetown Website README
+# Ruby Learning Center Website

-Welcome to your new Bridgetown website!
-You can update this README file to provide additional context and setup information for yourself or other contributors.
+The main website and frontpage for the Ruby Learning Center, built using Bridgetown.rb.

 ## Table of Contents